webtrees-pesz/webtrees.github.io/hosting.md

 ## Why use specialist webtrees hosting
 The hosting providers listed below use server configurations that are specifically designed to meet the needs of a webtrees installation.
 These providers are also better able than any other web host to offer specific webtrees support.
-A webtrees hosting package is ideal for those who want to use one of the best genealogy programs available on the market, but do not want to bother with setting up and running the application.
+A webtrees hosting package is ideal for those who want to use one of the best genealogy programs available on the market, but do not want to bother with setting up and operating the application.
 The user is provided with a completely installed and preconfigured system and only has to take care of his own data.
 All the other stuff is done by the service provider in the background.
 He takes care of the technology, administers the system and ensures that webtrees and the necessary system components are always up-to-date.

 ## webtrees hosting offers: